mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 Like open source, this model incentivizes the developers to collaborate on projects publicly, and to share their new ideas and source code contributions quickly with the world.
 But unlike open source, the developers can nonetheless still get a fair payment for their work.

 This is achieved by forming a kind of cooperative of developers where anyone is free to join and contribute source code.
-The co-op then gathers and sub-licenses this source code to its customers, and distributes the revenue among the contributors based on a protocol that takes into account how well the customers deem the contributions.
+The co-op then gathers and sub-licenses this source code to its customers, and distributes the revenue among the contributors based on a protocol that takes into account how well the users deem the contributions.

 ## Advantages